TWan777/side/spec/bridge/README.md

  - `Vault` is an external account on counterparty blockchains used to store escrowed assets.
 It is controlled by a Threshold Signature Scheme (TSS).
  - `Relayer` is a permissionless off-chain process with the ability to read the state of and submit transactions to a defined set of ledgers using the SIDE bridge protocol.
  - `TSS network` is a collaborative network consisting of validators, each possessing a share of the TSS private key.
 This collective ownership is crucial for controlling the vault account effectively.
+ - `Peggy Token`: A tokenized asset pegged on the SIDE blockchain, enabling smooth interoperability.
+This involves locking assets on a counterparty chain and minting equivalent tokens on the SIDE blockchain, facilitating seamless cross-chain asset transfers while maintaining a fixed value ratio.
+All peggy tokens must begin with the prefix "side," such as sideBTC or sideETH.
+This naming convention ensures clarity and consistency across different pegged assets on the SIDE blockchain.

 ## Technical Specification

 Similar to many other bridge solutions, we wrap bridged assets into pegged assets with a 1:1 ratio.
 Anyone can mint pegged assets by initiating an `inbound transaction` or burn pegged assets by executing an `outbound transaction`.